nuejs/nue/packages/nuejs.org/docs/template-syntax.md

 </div>
 ```

-If React is "Just JavaScript", then Nue is "Just HTML" because any valid HTML is also valid Nue.
+If React is "just JavaScript", then Nue is "just HTML" because any valid HTML is also valid Nue.